A House Divided: Engaging the Issues through the Politics of Compassion

 Each chapter includes a study guide for small group conversations.

-Join the Preaching the Common Good Weekly Gathering for Pastors and Church Leaders, Sept 16-Nov 11
+Join the Preaching the Common Good Weekly Gathering for Pastors and Church Leaders, Wednesday evenings at 8pm ET through Nov 11

 "In the midst of so much division all around us, pastor and author Mark Feldmeir creatively addresses some of our most divisive issues by building on agreed-upon principles, or axioms, in order to begin conversation that is both realistic and mutually compassionate.
 And the materials he shares for further study by small groups or individuals is icing on the cake!
 We need tools like this."―Michael B. Curry, Presiding Bishop of The Episcopal Church and author of The Power of Love